Indira Gandhi International Airport: History

 In October 2001, Canada 3000 commenced a flight to Toronto.
 This was the first nonstop service between India and North America.
 Russia's decision to open its airspace after the Cold War allowed the airline to save time by flying a direct route over the Arctic.
-Even though the 11 September attacks had precipitated a global decline in air travel, Canada 3000 was hoping that the service would help it improve its financial position.
+Even though the September 11 attacks had precipitated a global decline in air travel, Canada 3000 was hoping that the service would help it improve its financial position.
 Nevertheless, the company collapsed one month later.

 Significant growth in the Indian aviation industry led to a major increase in passenger traffic.
 The capacity of Terminal 1 was estimated to be 71.5 lakh (7.15 million) passengers per annum (mppa).
 The actual throughput for 2005/06 was an estimated 1.04 crore (10.4 million) passengers.
 Including the then closed down international terminal (Terminal 2), the airport had a total capacity of 1.25 crore (12.5 million) passengers per year, whereas the total passenger traffic in 2006/07 was 1.65 crore (16.5 million) passengers per year.
 In 2008, the total passenger count at the airport reached 2.4 crore (23.97 million).
 To ease the traffic congestion on the existing terminals and in preparation for the 2010 Commonwealth Games, a much larger Terminal 3 was constructed and inaugurated on 3 July 2010.
 The new terminal's construction took 37 months for completion and this terminal increased the airport's total passenger capacity by 34 million.

 Apart from the two budget domestic airlines handled by Terminals 1 and 2, all other airlines operate their flights from Terminal 3.
 In June 2022, Delhi International Airport became India's first to run entirely on Hydro Power and solar energy.

 Ownership

-On 31 January 2006, the aviation minister Praful Patel announced that the empowered Group of Ministers have agreed to sell the management-rights of Delhi Airport to the DIAL consortium and the Mumbai Airport to the GVK Group.
-On 2 May 2006, the management of Delhi and Mumbai airports were handed over to the private consortia.
-Delhi International Airport Limited (DIAL) is a consortium of the GMR Group (54%), Fraport (10%) and Malaysia Airports (10%), and the Airports Authority of India retains a 26% stake.
+On 31 January 2006, the aviation minister Praful Patel announced that the empowered Group of Ministers agreed to sell the management-rights of Delhi Airport to the DIAL consortium and the Mumbai Airport to the GVK Group.
+On 2 May 2006, the management of Delhi and Mumbai airports were transferred over to the private consortia.
+At the time of ownership transfer, Delhi International Airport Limited (DIAL) was a consortium consisting of the GMR Group (54%), Fraport (10%) and Malaysia Airports (10%); the Airports Authority of India held a 26% stake.

 In May 2015, Malaysia Airports chose to exit from DIAL venture and sold its 10% stake to GMR Infra for $79 million.
-Following this GMR Group's stake at DIAL increased to 64%.
-In 2024 Fraport sold its 10% shareholding to GMR Group.
+Following this move, GMR Group's stake in DIAL increased to 64%.
+In 2024, Fraport sold its 10% shareholding to GMR Group.